Richard Mansell: Carriages

 R. C. Mansell was the inventor of the Mansell wheel, a composite wood and metal carriage wheel, for which he obtained patents in 1848, 1862 and 1866.

 Use of this design in preference to other methods of affixing tyres to wheels was often indicated following tyre and/or wheel incidents resulting in accidents by investigating officers of the Board of Trade, most notably following the accidents at Hatfield on the Great Northern Railway on Boxing Day (26 Dec) 1870 and Skipton-on-Cherwell on the Great Western Railway on Christmas Eve 1874.

-By 1874 there were over 20000 sets of Mansell wheels in use.
+By 1874 there were over 20,000 sets of Mansell wheels in use.

 Locomotives

-As locomotive superintendent, Mansell was responsible for the design of a dozen locomotives: 9 x 0-4-4T [1878] and 3 x 0-6-0 [completed 1879, 7 others cancelled].
+As locomotive superintendent, Mansell designed twelve locomotives: 9 0-4-4T in 1878 and 3 0-6-0 in 1879 (7 others were cancelled).
 Three 0-6-0Ts that had been designed by Cudworth were also completed under Mansell's supervision in 1877.
 None of his engines had a distinguished service life.
-The tanks lasted about 12 years and the 0-6-0s about twice that.
+The tank engines lasted about 12 years, and the 0-6-0s about twice as long.